isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Results:
   - The document should successfully appear in Laserfiche
   - In SharePoint, the document should be replaced with a link
+  - link should actually link to the document in LF

 #### Test delete after save to Laserfiche
 Steps: